bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

     tty: true
 ```

-In `docker-compose.yml` a container is called a service.
-In this config we have one service called `jekyll` .
+In `docker-compose.yml`, a container is called a service.
+In this config, we have one service called `jekyll`.
 In a multi-container setup like the WordPress example, there would be a second service defining the database, usually called `db`, but any name will do.

 The `build` element indicates the directory to be used for the build.
 This is where the Dockerfile can be found and all the files required for the image.